tahoe-lafs/tahoe-lafs/docs/configuration.rst

   web.port = (strports string, optional)

-    This controls where the node's webserver should listen, providing filesystem access and node status as defined in webapi.txt .
-This file contains a Twisted "strports" specification such as "3456" or "tcp:3456:interface=127.0.0.1".
-The 'tahoe create-node' or 'tahoe
+    This controls where the node's webserver should listen, providing filesystem access and node status as defined in `webapi.rst
+    <frontends/webapi.rst>`_.
+This file contains a Twisted "strports"
+    specification such as "3456" or "tcp:3456:interface=127.0.0.1".
-    create-client' commands set the web.port to
-    "tcp:3456:interface=127.0.0.1" by default; this is overridable by the "--webport" option.
+    The 'tahoe create-node' or 'tahoe create-client' commands set the web.port to "tcp:3456:interface=127.0.0.1" by default; this is overridable by the "--webport" option.
 You can make it use SSL by writing "ssl:3456:privateKey=mykey.pem:certKey=cert.pem" instead.

     If this is not provided, the node will not run a web server.